Rouxbe/engineering_blog/posts/Swift-Optionals-Are-Monads-Too.md

 ```
 ---

-# What the Functor
+# What the Functor?

 So what is a functor?
-It sounds complicated and only adding to it's complicated nature, it's roots are in Mathematics (Category Theory to be a bit more specific).
+It sounds complicated and only adding to it's complex nature, it's roots are in Mathematics (Category Theory to be a bit more specific).
 But let's try and define it in terms a programmer understands instead of mathematical terms.

 > A functor is any type that defines how map applies to it.